Official Manual

 First choose how many players (this sets the class pool):

-Choose a pool above, then draw.
+Choose a pool above, then draw or track.

 Class A